 Humans are social creatures.
 We’ve survived over the centuries by taking care of one another.

 The more fervently people support their favorite causes, the more likely they define themselves by whom they support.
 Generosity and participation can be a source of fulfillment and hope.
+And that’s an important reason behind why people give.

 Our desire to help others has known physiological and chemical roots – and obvious emotional benefits.